krahul2024/go-lib/lists/operations.md

    - `merge(list& other)`: Merges two sorted lists into one.
    - `sort()`: Sorts the elements in the list.
    - `reverse()`: Reverses the order of elements in the list.

+**Add**

+* Add a range of nodes: Allow the user to add a range of nodes at a given index, instead of just adding a single node.
+* Add nodes with a specific property: Allow the user to add nodes with a specific property or value at a given index.
+* Add nodes recursively: Allow the user to add nodes recursively, i.e., add nodes that are children or grandchildren of the node being added.

+**Update**

+* Update nodes with a specific property: Allow the user to update nodes with a specific property or value.
+* Update nodes recursively: Allow the user to update nodes recursively, i.e., update nodes that are children or grandchildren of the node being updated.
+* Update nodes based on a condition: Allow the user to update nodes based on a condition, such as updating nodes that meet a specific criteria.

+**Delete**

+* Delete nodes recursively: Allow the user to delete nodes recursively, i.e., delete nodes that are children or grandchildren of the node being deleted.
+* Delete nodes with a specific property: Allow the user to delete nodes with a specific property or value.
+* Delete nodes based on a condition: Allow the user to delete nodes based on a condition, such as deleting nodes that meet a specific criteria.

+Some additional ideas for the "Add", "Update", and "Delete" operations include:

+* Implementing batch operations: Allow the user to perform multiple operations in a single call, reducing the number of requests and improving performance.
+* Implementing filtering: Allow the user to filter the nodes to be updated or deleted based on specific criteria.
+* Implementing transactions: Allow the user to group multiple operations together and commit them as a single transaction, ensuring that either all operations are applied or none are.